mikenewbon/blender-studio/docs/architecture.md

 It represents an extra file attached to a Section.

-## Static Assets

-**Static Assets** represent the files uploaded in the cloud.

-Static assets can be of three types (`source_type` attribute): image, video, or (a generic) file.

-**Images** and **Videos** should be represented by their respective models: `Image` and `Video`, which provide additional attributes like resolution or duration.
-These models additionally have a one-to-one reference to a Static Asset instance, containing all the other data.

-Preview pictures for all static assets are obligatory.
-However, for images and videos they can be generated automatically (e.g. by the `sorl-thumbnail` library).

-We want the entire `static_assets` app (i.e. file-representing models: `StaticAsset`, `Image`, `Video`) to be portable, and independent of the other apps.
-In particular, the `DynamicStorageFileField` should be left inside this app, even though it is used in other apps' models as well.

-##### Licenses
-For now, licenses are only added to static assets (image, video, file).

-##### Storage locations
-Storage location is a place to store all the film-related or training-related files.
-In production, there'll be exactly one storage location (GCS, S3, etc.) per project, i.e. per film or per training.

 ## Blog
 WIP at an early stage.

-Sem started working on the models in the 'blog' app.
+Sem started working on the models in the `blog` app.
 Posts will usually be related to films, and displayed in the 'weeklies' section alongside production logs.
 However, it could be potentially useful to be able to also add posts about trainings.

 ## Comments

 Comments are a self-contained, reusable app.
 We don't want to have to change their models whenever they are reused for another app, so they shouldn't be linked to external models in any way.

 How to add comments to a new model — say, `Asset`:

+- in the `Asset`, add a `ManyToMany` field `comments`,
-- define an intermediary model for `Comment` and `Asset`, e.g. `AssetComment`,
+- define an intermediary model for `Comment` and `Asset`, e.g. `AssetComment`, and set it as the `through` argument of the `Asset.comments` field,
 - in `AssetComment`, add a `ForeignKey` to `Asset`,
-- add a `OneToOneField` to `Comment` (each `AssetComment` should only relate to one `Comment`).
+- and a `OneToOneField` to `Comment` (each `AssetComment` should only relate to one `Comment`).

+Comment actions are handled with pure JS.

+## Common

+The `common` app contains the code that is used (or we plan to use it) in more than one app: scripts, template bases or components, test factories, utility functions, etc.

 ## Films